BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 deprecate support for any third-party software development services at any time without prior notice.
-We will provide you with prior notice of any deprecation or discontinuation of support for a third-party software development service where practicable under the circumstances
+We will provide you with prior notice of any deprecation or discontinuation of support for a third-party software development service where practicable under the circumstances.

 ## 106\.
 AWS RTB Fabric